Click here for a printable version of the Summer 2020 payment information brochure

-The FACTS (Nelnet Business Solutions) automatic payment plan allows you to make payments on a monthly basis if you owe $200 or more.
-A $25 non-refundable fee is assessed by Nelnet at the time of your application and is automatically deducted from your checking or savings account or charged to your credit card (MC, VISA or Discover).
-Down payments are also immediately deducted at the time of enrollment.
+The semester based automatic payment plan (processed by Nelnet Business Solutions) allows students or authorized payers to make payments on a monthly basis on accounts with a balance of $200 or more.
+A $25 non-refundable fee is assessed by Nelnet at the time of your application and is automatically deducted from your checking or savings account or charged to your credit/debit card (MC, VISA or Discover).
+If you select a payment plan option that requires a down payment, that is also immediately deducted at the time of enrollment.
 Monthly payments are automatically deducted on the 5th of each month.

 Payment by Authorized Payer

 Step by step instructions to getting set up as an authorized payer.

 College Savings Iowa 529 plan